-2. Put your wardrobe on a diet:
+Put your wardrobe on a diet.

-Go through your closets and dressers at least once a year and make a donation to your favorite charity or homeless shelter.
-Doing a mass cleansing takes more energy than I wish to use, so instead I pull a few items to donate whenever I purchase new items.
-Plus ridding your space of unused clothing will help you find your favorite pieces easier.
+Go through your closets and dressers at least once a year.
+Then make a donation to your favorite charity or homeless shelter.
+Don’t have the energy to do a mass cleansing?
+Try pulling a few items out and place in a bag anytime you purchase new clothing.
+Plus, ridding your space of unused clothing will help you find your favorite pieces easier.

-4. Reduce heavy lifting:
+Reduce heavy lifting

-I may only use my heavy mixer once a month, but I leave it out on my counter year round.
-If I had to pull it out of a cabinet each time I wanted to use it I would never use it.
+I may only use my heavy mixer once a month, but I leave it out on my counter year-round.
+If I had to pull it out of a cabinet each time I wanted to use it, I would never use it.
 Leaving it out grants me one less opportunity to injure myself.

-5. Create a comfy daytime space:
+Create a comfy daytime space.